michel1991/ocp-java-11/annotations/md/ELEMENT_TYPE.md

 For this reason, options B, C, and D are correct.
 Option A is incorrect because Object is not supported.
 While primitives are supported, wrappers are not, making option E incorrect.
-Option F is also incorrect as local variable type inference with varis not permitted, even if a default value is provided.
+Option F is also incorrect as local variable type inference with var is not permitted, even if a default value is provided.